junghan0611/spacemacs/layers/+lang/haskell/README.md

-Currently there is no support for [structured-haskell-mode](https://github.com/chrisdone/structured-haskell-mode), since it doesn\'t play very well with non-emacs editing styles ([structured-haskell-mode/\#81](https://github.com/chrisdone/structured-haskell-mode/issues/81)).
+Currently there is no support for [structured-haskell-mode](https://github.com/chrisdone/structured-haskell-mode), since it doesn't play very well with non-emacs editing styles ([structured-haskell-mode/\#81](https://github.com/chrisdone/structured-haskell-mode/issues/81)).
 Emacs editing style users can easily enable it by adding `structured-haskell-mode` to the list of